 As far as skin texture is concerned, ethnicity doesn't make a huge difference.
 Once again, people who share an ethnic background can still have completely different skin textures.
 One person might have dry skin that is flaky and irritated, and another can have oily skin that tends to break out.
 It varies from person to person regardless of ethnicity.

-Read more about differences in ethnic skin tone and texture and cleansing techniques by visiting the links on the next page.
+Read more about differences in ethnic skin tone and texture and cleansing techniques by visiting the links below.

 - American Academy of Dermatology.
 "More Frequently Asked Questions About Acne."
 (Accessed 9/11/2009)http://www.skincarephysicians.com/acnenet/moreFAQs.html

 - American Academy of Dermatology.
 "Skin of Color."
 2009.
 (Accessed 09/02/2009)http://www.aad.org/public/publications/pamphlets/general_skin.html

 - Marcus, Mary Brophy.
 "Patients' ethnicity can change the face of dermatology."
 USA Today.
 April 8, 2008.
 (Accessed 09/02/2009)http://www.usatoday.com/news/health/2008-04-07-ethnicity-skin_N.htm